 The Human Resources Office provides guidance and strategies to align TBI personnel, processes, and organizational structure with the Bureau mission.
 Management consultation services are provided in the areas of recruitment, onboarding, employee relations, leave and attendance, performance management, classification, compensation, organizational effectiveness, and workforce development.

 The unit also provides technical support for the processing of payroll, benefits, worker’s compensation, and other transactions for employees.
 The unit is responsible for compliance with the Family Medical Leave Act, the Americans with Disabilities Amended Act, the Fair Labor Standards Act, Title VII of the Civil Rights Act of 1964, Title VI and IX, as well as, the Rules of the Tennessee Department of Human Resources.

 Additionally, the Human Resources Unit develops, implements, monitors, and recommends strategic improvements for the Bureau’s annual Affirmative Action Plan.
 In addition, this Unit assists in the development and implementation of new processes and initiatives established in Tennessee state government.

 TBI's Protective Services Unit consists primarily of Uniformed Officers who are responsible for the phyical security of TBI facilities, along with TBI personnel and guests.
 Employees in this unit also conduct all background investigations for full-time and temporary employees, interns, contract personnel, certain Tennessee Education Lottery employees, and all appointments by the Governor.

 Employees in this unit also handle investigations of alleged misconduct by TBI employees.

-TBI's Fiscal Services Unit has a wide range of responsibilities, designed to ensure each division has the resources and support necessary to thrive.
+The Fiscal Services Unit is a support unit for the TBI.
+As such, it has a vast array of responsibilities all of which are designed to ensure that each division within the Bureau is provided the resources and support necessary to function.

 CONTACT: Brian Senecal, Fiscal Services Director